drdv/prototxt-mode/README.md

 # Notes:

-The default indentation is 2 spaces, however, one could customize the indentation level by placing the following in `~/.emacs` or `~/.emacs.d/init.el`:
+The default indentation level is 2 spaces, however, one could customize it by placing the following in `~/.emacs` or `~/.emacs.d/init.el`:

 	(add-hook 'prototxt-mode-hook
 		(lambda()